Search This Blog

 The world's best SUV is made in Benoni

 You have to respect their bloodyminded obstinancy to resist any intruder.
 With the blood of Genghis Khan's mongol hordes still boiling in their veins, these Afghanistan fighters almost kicked Alexander the Great's arse and then did give the boot to the Soviets in the 1970s.
-Ditto the British in the 1990s.
-And lastly, the Yanks.
-The Afghan men fear only Allah and dishonour.

-Furthermore, this bakkie is tuned by Agent K. Double Oh.
-Eish -- "Koos" to his mates.
-Agent KOx2Eish's surname is Zietsman and he is also South Africa's ultra 4x4 challenge champion for several years running.
-This guy's party trick is to drive up walls.
+Agent kOOs' surname is Zietsman and when not engineering suspensions for 8-ton panzer cars or building fast bikes, he was also South Africa's ultra 4x4 challenge champion for several years running.
+This guy's party trick was to drive up and park vertical against retainer walls.
 Serijass!
 I've seen him do it too, in his tricked-out Jeep, named Grizelda.

 Oh, and it takes a couple of exploding kilograms of TNT in its stride.
 Under each axle.
 And in the middle.
 At the same time.